gravitational/teleport/rfd/0191-workload-id-config-ux.md

 For ease of operation, the attributes used during a workload identity credential issuance will be recorded in the Teleport audit log.

-Attributes names are always strings, using '.' to denote levels of a hierarchy, e.g:
+Within templates and rules, layers of hierarchy within the attribute set are navigated using '.', e.g:

 - `join.gitlab.project_path`
 - `traits.external.email`